TritonDataCenter/rfd/rfd/0174/README.md

 ## Hardware and Network Configuration

-For the sake of discussion, assume we're going to deploy a 17+3 configuration.
+For the sake of discussion, we'll start by assuming we're going to deploy a 17+3 configuration.
 That is, one raidz3 with 20 disks.
-We could consider other configurations with similar parity disk overhead.
+We'll then consider other configurations with similar parity disk overhead, but better efficiency or performance.

 We will have one machine which assumes the active role (it has the manta data zpool imported and is providing the `mako` storage zone service), and one